Secure Crypto Phone

 from the UK layout which has AB on pins 2 and 5.
 Instead, the line interface

-was developed in Belgium and follows therefore the Belgian,
+was developed by Philips subsidary MBLE in Belgium, and follows the Belgian standard,

 which has AB on pins 4 and 5.